PinkySingh123/JobTrackingApp/README.md

 <br>
 Author - Pinky Singh
 <br>
-This project is created for Job Application Tracking.
+This project is created for Job Application Tracking using Git & GitHub.